numberoverzero/bloop/docs/api/public.rst

 Exceptions
 ==========

-.. module:: bloop.exceptions

 Except to configure sessions, Bloop aims to completely abstract the boto3/botocore layers.
 If you encounter an exception from either boto3 or botocore, please `open an issue`__.
 Bloop's exceptions are broadly divided into two
 categories: unexpected state, and invalid input.

-To catch any exception from Bloop, use :exc:`~.BloopException`:
+To catch any exception from Bloop, use :exc:`~bloop.exceptions.BloopException`:

 .. code-block:: python